LUTZ BUSINESS INSIGHTS

 salary vs. distribution: effect on valuations

-michael greteman, financial analyst
+michael greteman, m&a manager

 One of the indisputable benefits of owning a private company is the ability to determine your compensation.
 Whether this comes in the form of salary, bonus, owner’s perquisites or distributions, an owner is able to effectively set their income (within reason, the Internal Revenue Service has stipulated).

 In the case of a pass-through entity, such as an S Corporation, after deducting all expenses, including salaries and wages, all of the business income/loss will flow to the owner’s tax returns to be taxed at the individual rather than entity level.
 This single level of taxation for a pass-through entity is a primary benefit in electing to be taxed as an S Corp rather than a C Corp, which faces both an entity and dividend tax.

 If the owner of a pass-through entity elects to make distributions, so long as the distributions received by a shareholder do not exceed his/her basis, they will not be taxable.
 Therefore, many business owners elect to make distributions from the company on a periodic basis, often becoming reliant on these earnings as a primary income source.

 Practically speaking, this indistinguishable reliance upon salary and distributions as equal forms of compensation is not unreasonable.
 So long as the money flows to the owner and taxes are paid on the earnings, the difference seems more akin to an accounting/tax issue than a misleading indifference.
 However, the lack of a distinguisher between the treatment of salary and distributions as compensation can have implications when the need for a valuation arises.
 To demonstrate this, see the following example: